clearlinux/clear-linux-documentation/source/clear-linux/get-started/install-configfile.rst

 #.
 In the console window, log in as root and enter your password.

 #.
 Change directory to :file:`/root` and copy the :file:`clr-installer.yaml`
-   file to a thumb drive.
+   file to a USB thumb drive.

    .. code-block:: bash

    	  cd /root
-   	  cp clr-installer.yaml
+   	  cp clr-installer.yaml <USB-thumb-drive>

 Start the installation on the target with the following steps: